Students attend sociology conference and present research

 Mandahu He '17 was selected for a painting titled Landscape of New Concord and that work was named Best of Show.
 Jiajin Lan '18 was selected for the exhibition for two works titled Reflection of Summer and Impression of Autumn.
 Both students graduated from Lanzhou High School #53, considered the best art school in Lazhou City, China.

 The Southeast Ohio Watermedia Society Annual Exhibition is a juried competition, which had more than 40 entries in 2014.
 The artists’ works were judged by Christopher Leeper, president of the Watermedia Society.
 IN THE PHOTO: Mandahu He (left), and Jiajin Lan.

-Professor of Art Ken McCollum is exhibitor and presenter for international Zanesville Prize competition and exhibitor at 70th Ohio Annual exhibition
+Professor of Art Ken McCollum is presenter for international Zanesville Prize conference, From The Ground Up, and exhibitor at 70th Ohio Annual exhibition

 The porcelain ceramic art work McCollum creates tends to communicate the importance of image to American society.
 His pieces often narrate a different story using several repetitive symbols and the title of each piece is often incorporated into the design.
 Although humorous in appearance initially, the serious nature of the subject is discovered through close inspection.

-McCollum also made a presentation on his ceramics techniques at the Zanesville show.
-Participants at both sessions were invited to join him in practicing his techniques, with an emphasis on stencils, sgraffito, underglazes and engobes .During the presentation, he also showed 10 pieces of his ceramic work.
+At his presentation at the conference, participants at both sessions were invited to join him in practicing his techniques, with an emphasis on stencils, sgraffito, underglazes and engobes .During the presentation, he also showed 10 pieces of his ceramic work.

-McCollum is also an exhibitor at the 70th Ohio Annual Exhibition, being held at the Zanesville Museum of Art, 620 Military Road in Zanesville, now through January 3, 2015.
+McCollum was also an exhibitor at the 70th Ohio Annual Exhibition, held at the Zanesville Museum of Art.

-The juried competition is open to all Ohio artists, and was formerly the museum’s May Show.
-The current competition was renamed and expanded to include all Ohio artists in all media to better represent the broad array of high-quality work being created by artists across the state.
-The juror for this year’s competition is Edward Pauley, director of the Kennedy Museum of Art at Ohio University in Athens.
+The juried competition was open to all Ohio artists, and was formerly the museum’s May Show.
+The competition was renamed and expanded to include all Ohio artists in all media to better represent the broad array of high-quality work being created by artists across the state.
+The juror for the competition was Edward Pauley, director of the Kennedy Museum of Art at Ohio University in Athens.